vzhd1701/csv2notion/README.md

 By default, it will match with the first found row; if it cannot find the match, it will add nothing.
 You can change this behavior with the `--missing-relations-action` option.
 Set it to `add` if you want the tool to create new entries in the linked DB if no match is found.
 Set it to `fail` if you want the program to stop if no match is found.

 Since the tool treats rows in the linked DB as unique you can prevent ambiguous matching with the `--fail-on-relation-duplicates` flag.
 It will check linked DB for duplicate keys and stop the executions if it finds any.

+If linked DB is not accessible, columns that point to it will be ignored.
+If you prefer the program to stop in this case, use the `--fail-on-inaccessible-relations` flag.

 ### Cover image / Embedded image